 I also ran a sharp knife around the edges of the pan when it came out of the oven and then removed the bread sooner than the 20 minutes the recipe stated— before the sugar had a chance to harden and glue the bread to the pan.
 At least, that's what I told myself as I ignored the rest of the recipe, pulled the bread out of the pan, cut into the warm, cinnamon scented dough and savored the first sticky spiral.

-zingerman's cinnamon swirl bread
+cinnamon swirl yeast bread

 cinnamon swirl bread

 - ½ cup + 1 tbsp (125 g) water, room temperature